Naageswar/terraform-zero-2-mastery/README.md

 #### Remote-exec and Local-exec Provisioners

-Differentiate between remote-exec and local-exec provisioners.
+Differentiate betIen remote-exec and local-exec provisioners.
 Explore how remote-exec provisions actions on remote servers, while local-exec performs tasks locally.

 #### Applying Provisioners at Creation and Destruction